-Residential ital buildings are permitted in the northern part of the precinct up to a height of six storeys.
-Where these sites adjoin properties with a lower height limit, development is to established sympathetic transition to the boundaries; this may be through a graduation of building bulk and height, increased setbacks, or both.
+Residential flat buildings are permitted in the northern part of the precinct up to a height of six storeys.
+Where these sites adjoin properties with a lower height limit, development is to establish a sympathetic transition to the boundaries; this may be through a graduation of building bulk and height, increased setbacks, or both.